daishengyu1993/ml-service-wrapper-core/README.md

 Examples below use the sample service, and consequently require cloning of this repository to run.

+Note that for all debug executions, datasets are discovered in the input directory based on name without extension.
+For example, `await ctx.get_input_dataframe("Input")` will match `$input_dir/Input.csv`.
+Name collisions (i.e. when two file names match the desired dataset but they have different extensions) will result in an error.

 ## Write your own debug script

 See `./sample/1_simple/src/debug.py` for an example.